jellyfin-archive/jellyfin-docs/general/networking/fail2ban.md

 * Jellyfin remotely accessible
 * Fail2ban installed and running
-* Knowing where the logs for Jellyfin are stored : by default /var/log/jellyfin/
+* Knowing where the logs for Jellyfin are stored: by default /var/log/jellyfin/

 ### Step one: create a jail